Layr-Labs/eigenda/api/docs/disperser_v2.md

-<a name="disperser-v2-BinRecord"></a>
+<a name="disperser-v2-ReservationPeriodRecord"></a>

-### BinRecord
+### ReservationPeriodRecord
-BinRecord is the usage record of an account in a bin.
+ReservationPeriodRecord is the usage record of an account in a bin.
 The API should return the active bin record and the subsequent two records that contains potential overflows.